openstack-archive/tripleo-docs/doc/source/install/containers_deployment/overcloud.rst

     openstack overcloud container image prepare \
       --namespace trunk.registry.rdoproject.org/master \
       --tag tripleo-ci-testing \
-      --env-file ~/docker_registry.yaml
+      --output-env-file ~/docker_registry.yaml

-The options ``--namespace master`` and ``--tag tripleo-ci-testing`` will typically be replaced with values specific to the environment.
+The options ``--namespace trunk.registry.rdoproject.org/master`` and ``--tag tripleo-ci-testing`` will typically be replaced with values specific to the environment.
 You may wish to use ``tripleo-passed-ci`` for a more stable set of containers.
 Run with ``--help`` to see the other options available for controlling what is generated.

 For production deployments (or for testing upgrades and rollbacks) stable tags like `passed-ci` should never be used, instead explicit versioned tags are